 During that time, the average amount of rain you’ll get is 13 to 17 inches.
 Unfortunately, those of you living there full-time and with no other options do not have a choice.

 But the good side of this is that much of the rain happens in the evenings, so you can still expect sunny days and outdoor ventures even during the rainy season.

 #12: Has a Democratic Government

 Costa Rica is the oldest democracy in the Americas and one of the region’s most politically stable and neutral nations.
-The democratic government, with strong checks and balances in place, operates as a Constitutional republic with no provincial legislatures.
+The democratic government, with vigorous checks and balances in place, operates as a Constitutional republic with no provincial legislatures.

 In Costa Rica, voting is compulsory, but it’s not enforced.
-This country is well known for its strong environmental efforts, human rights advocacy, and commitment to peace.
+This country is well known for its solid environmental efforts, human rights advocacy, and commitment to peace.
 Given the dearth of military forces and consequent government, Costa Rica makes social support services the focus.
-In addition to the country’s political stability, it is also economically stable.
+In addition to the country’s political stability, it is economically stable.